Darkness on the Edge of Town (song): Background

 "Darkness on the Edge of Town" ("Darkness") is the story of a hard-luck loser, who keeps his spirit alive through street racing on the Edge.
 In his world, "no one asks any questions, or looks too long in your face".
 He describes his desperation, "some folks are born into a good life, other folks get it anyway anyhow, I lost my money and I lost my wife, them things don't seem to matter much to me now", and then what he plans to do about it.
 "Tonight I'll be on that hill 'cause I can't stop, I'll be on that hill with everything I got, where lives are on the line and dreams are found and lost, I'll be there on time and I'll pay the cost, for wanting things that can only be found in the darkness on the edge of town".

 "Darkness on the Edge of Town" was conceived in early 1976, shortly after the Born to Run tour ended.
 Indeed, the title can be found in two lists of songs that were penned sometime in 1976, with rumors that band rehearsals during 1976 at Bruce's home at Holmdel, NJ included versions of "Darkness On The Edge Of Town".
 With music and some lyrics written by February 1976, the song was subtitled "The Racer" for a time.

 However, its lyrics were not completed as of June 1, 1977, the first day of the Darkness on the Edge of Town recording sessions.
 Bruce and the E Street Band worked on the song for five days in June 1977, then set it aside, incomplete, for the rest of the year.
 On March 8, 1978, over two months after the sessions were completed, Springsteen called in his band, and a new version of "Darkness" was recorded from scratch, completed on March 10, and mixed on March 30, just in time to make it on the album as the closing track.
 The album was released on June 2, 1978.
 It is thought possible that Springsteen was working on "Darkness" all along, during the nine months that passed, and came up with the words at the last moment, which he did twice on Born to Run, with "Backstreets" and "She's the One".

 Release

 Rolling Stone designated the song at number 8 on a list of the 100 greatest Bruce Springsteen songs.
 Though not released as a single, it was included on many live albums and on the compilations The Essential Bruce Springsteen (2003) and Greatest Hits (2009).
-The song makes several apparent references to locations in Louisville, Kentucky, as it mentions "Abram's bridge" (Abraham Lincoln Bridge) and "Fairview" (Fairview Street in Louisville), although this has never been verified.
-The song is also one of Springsteen's most popular concert songs (12th most played song).
+The song is also one of Springsteen's most popular concert songs (13th most played song).